zhengmiao1/zhengmiao1.github.io/_pages/about.md

 <span class='anchor' id='about-me'></span>

-I am a machine learning engineer, mainly working for agriculture, aquaculture uysing computer vision, signal process and artificial intelligence.
+I am a machine learning engineer, mainly working for agriculture, aquaculture using computer vision, signal process and artificial intelligence technologies.

 I graduated from China Agiculture university, with a master degree in Agricultural electricity and automation, guided by Prof. Daoliang Li.I graduated from Shanxi Agriculture University, with a bachelor’s degree in Agricultural Mechanism and Automation.

-My research interest includes artifical intelligence, signal processing and computer vision.
+My research interests include artifical intelligence, signal processing and computer vision.